 Transport and Driving in India

 Getting around in India can be an adventure and a challenge.
-In such a vast country, finding the best ways to travel will play an important role in letting expats make the most of their time.
+In such a vast country, finding the best ways to travel will be important for expats looking to make the most of their time.

-From modern metro systems in Delhi and Kolkata to old-fashioned rickshaws, transport in India is extremely varied, and the selection can be overwhelming.
+From modern metro systems in cities like Delhi, Mumbai and Kolkata to old-fashioned rickshaws, transport in India is extremely varied and the selection can be overwhelming.

-Expats who want to interact with the locals will enjoy using public transport, while those who want to get somewhere fast can take advantage of affordable domestic flights.
+Expats who want to interact with the locals will enjoy using public transport, while those who want to get across the country fast can take advantage of affordable domestic flights.

 Public transport in India

 Using public transport in India is often challenging at first.
 It can be crowded, uncomfortable and somewhat dangerous at times.
-But patient expats will see that using buses and trains in India is cost-effective, lets them see more of the country and gives them insight into local everyday life.
+But patient expats will see that using buses and trains in India is cost-effective, allows them the chance to see more of the country and gives them insight into local everyday life.

 Buses in India are often the cheapest way to get around.
-While most people prefer trains for long-distance journeys, colourfully decorated buses offer quite a saving and are sometimes the only way to reach some of the country's more isolated areas.
+While most people prefer trains for long-distance journeys, the country's colourful buses offer quite a saving and are sometimes the only way to reach some of the country's more isolated areas.
+Major cities are also served by a Bus Rapid Transit System (BRTS) which offers a speedier way of getting around locally.

 One of the best ways to see the country is travelling by train.
 The train network in India is extensive, prices are reasonable and they're a more comfortable choice for travelling long distances.